Arrival at Kilimanjaro – JRO, Tanzania / visit Tinga Tinga village

 Arrival to Kilimanjaro International Airport meets and greet by Tanzania Travel Company officials.
 Drive to Tinga Tinga village in Longido District visiting Tinga Tinga primary school, after visit drive to wild campsite dependent on whether if unsuitable transfer to Arusha town for overnight stay.

 Drive to Longido Area – visit Kitumbaine & Gelai Bomba School / Lake Natron

 The Maasai peoples are Nilotic – coming originally in vast migrations down from the Nile basin.
 They crossed into Kenya and Tanzania in the 18th and 19th centuries and became feared and respected by the Bantu tribes who had them moved into the region from the south and the west.
-We can generalize that the Bantu tribes such as Chagga and Meru tended towards agriculture and favored the fertile foothills of the big mountains.
+We can generalize that the Bantu tribes such as Chagga and Meru tended towards agriculture and favoured the fertile foothills of the big mountains.
 The Maasai tended to a migratory life style and took over large swathes of land for grazing their cattle and goats.